-Mixer replacement at utility treatment plant expected to yield improved performance & energy savings
+Mixer replacement at community utility treatment plant is expected to yield increased performance and dramatic energy savings.

 The Ypsilanti Community Utilities Authority (YCUA) was formed in 1974 when the Charter Township of Ypsilanti and the City of Ypsilanti combined their respective water departments.
-YCUA purchases water from the Detroit Water and Sewerage Department and distributes it to approximately 112,000 people.
-The YCUA wastewater system includes more than 200 miles of collection sewers, more than 60 miles of interceptor sewers, nearly 23 miles of sanitary force mains, 32 pump stations and a wastewater treatment plant.
+YCUA purchases water from the Detroit Water and Sewerage Department and distributes it to about 112,000 people.
+The YCUA wastewater system includes more than 200 miles of collection sewers, more than 60 miles of interceptor sewers, almost 23 miles of sanitary force mains, 32 pump stations, and the wastewater treatment plant.
 The wastewater treatment plant provides tertiary treatment and disinfection before discharge to the Lower Rouge River.
-The plant has a design treatment capacity of 51.2 million gal per day (mgd).
+The design treatment capacity of the wastewater treatment plant is 51.2 mgd.

-Three of the mixers were installed and three more are on order as plant personnel take down one tank at a time, a process that is expected to take several years.
+Three Flygt 4320 mixers were installed and three more are on order as plant personnel take down a tank at a time, a process that is expected to take several years before completion.
 Each tank is drained, the old mast is removed with the old mixer, and then a new tripod mast with the 4320 is installed.

-Before deciding on the 4320s, Kennedy Industries, along with YCUA operations and maintenance personnel, performed an extensive energy study of the aeration mixers.
-The old mixers varied by manufacturer, horsepower, thrust and input kW to operate.
-The goal of this study was to evaluate the mixers in terms of both performance and energy usage.
+Before deciding on the 4320s, Kennedy Industries along with YCUA operations and maintenance personnel performed an extensive energy study of the aeration mixers.
+The old mixers varied by manufacturer, horsepower, thrust, and input kW to operate.
+The goal of this study was to evaluate the mixers in terms of both performance as well as energy usage.

-Performance of the new mixers was found to be suitable:
+Performance of the new mixers was quite impressive:

-When looking at ten-year energy costs based on $0.08 per kWh, the 4320 would use $4,274, resulting in a savings of $29,196 to $44,221 per mixer replaced.
-Additionally, the 4320 is currently operating at 22 rpm.
-If YCUA would further reduce the speed to 16 rpm, the power required would be just 0.24 kW, or $1,681.90 over 10 years.
+When looking at ten-year energy costs based on $0.08 per kWh, the 4320 would use $4,274 resulting in a savings of $29,196 to $44,221 per mixer replaced.
+And what’s more, the 4320 is currently operating at 22 rpm.
+If YCUA would further reduce the speed to 16 rpm, the power required would reduce to just 0.24kW or $1,681.90 over 10 years.
 These results do not take into consideration any changes in electrical energy costs over this time span.
-However, the cost of electricity increases each year, so the savings are likely to be even greater.
+However, the cost of electricity increases each year, so the savings are likely to be even greater than reported here.

-Launched in 2015, Xylem’s Flygt 4320 mixers are built with IE4-equivalent permanent magnet motors and integrated intelligent speed control.
-These features enable the mixer to generate the needed thrust while consuming as little as 50% of the power of a compact submersible mixer.
-The new motor/drive combination also gives operators the ability to dial in any speed/thrust needed (up to 3,400 N) with the press of a button on the convenient tank-side control panel.
+Launched in 2015, Xylem’s Flygt 4320 mixers are built with IE4 equivalent permanent magnet motors and integrated intelligent speed control.
+These features enable the mixer to generate the needed thrust, while consuming as little as 50% of the power of a compact submersible mixer.
+The new motor/drive combination also gives operators the ability to dial in any speed/thrust needed (up to 3,400 Newtons) with the press of a button on the convenient tank side control panel.
 Furthermore, the mixers require maintenance only once every two years, or 16,000 hours.

-Three propeller sizes are available, each in two- or three-blade versions: 55, 79 and 98 in. for a range of mixing applications.
-Power options can be selected from 2, 4 and 8 kW.
+Three propeller sizes are available, each in two- or three-blade versions: 55, 79, and 98 inches for a range of mixing applications.
+Power options can be selected from two, four, and eight kW.